This page last modified on 1 July 2008.

 This resource is actively maintained in an effort to retain accuracy.
 All constructive criticism is welcomed, as is feedback on the use and usefulness of this page.

-Cambridge, 1995: circumstances dictated that I would have a need to travel between Cambridge and Oxford on quite a few occasions; as a cyclist I was naturally keen to see how best it could be done à vélo.
+Cambridge, 1995: circumstances dictated that I would need to travel between Cambridge and Oxford on quite a few occasions; as a teenage cyclist I was naturally keen to see how best it could be done by bicycle.
 I knew the obvious route for cars to take (round the bypasses of St. Neots, Bedford, Milton Keynes, Buckingham and Bicester), but not only would that be fairly hideous to cycle, it’s also not as-the-crow-flies.

-So I got together the OS 1:50 000 Landranger maps for the whole region, laid them out and taped them together in their correct relative positions, and stretched a piece of string between Great St. Mary’s in Cambridge and Carfax in Oxford.
+So I got together the four relevant OS 1:50,000 Landranger maps, laid them out and taped them together in their correct relative positions, and stretched a piece of string between Great St. Mary’s in Cambridge and Carfax in Oxford.
 Carefully avoiding busy roads, major villages and the worst of the hills, I re-arranged the string to lie along the proposed route; I made sure that the wiggles I thus introduced tended to follow one another so that the deviation from the “crow-flies” line was gentle and sinusoidal.
 Then, with all the curving-points on the string taped to the map, I selected the exact route, writing down instructions for how to get from Cambridge to Oxford.

 After that I rode the route a couple more times in the westwards, Oxford-bound direction, before having a chance to ride it eastwards; they have different character to them.
-Eastwards is generally slightly easier because the topology decreases in severity as you ride through Bedfordshire, so being kinder to tired cyclists; and there’s usually a tailwind in that direction!
+Eastwards is generally slightly easier because the topography decreases in severity as you ride through Bedfordshire, so being kinder to tired cyclists; and there’s usually a tailwind in that direction!
 My Mother drove me along the route in each direction on a couple of occasions, and when I first drove a car (hired!) after passing my test it was to move bulky items to/from Cambridge: naturally for a new driver, my quiet route was preferable to the fast-moving A421 and all those roundabouts in Milton Keynes!
-Having driven it again recently (August 2005), I was encouraged to find that it could not be done in much less than 4 hours by car — barely quicker than the fastest bicycle-time!
+Driving it again in August 2005, I was encouraged to find that it could not be done in much less than 4 hours by car—barely quicker than the fastest bicycle-time!

 Many rides indeed!
 Richard has this country lane (near Beckley, shortly before descending Woodperry Hill) to himself and can relax & enjoy the ride; he likes to think that this view is preferable to that of a steering-wheel, or indeed the back of a coach-seat on the X5!
 Photo taken on 20 July 2003.

-I have now ridden the route many times in each direction, in all sorts of situations: on a baking summer’s day, and on a glorious autumn afternoon; I’ve set off at nine at night — two weeks before Christmas! — with an exciting new home-built 6-Watt headlamp; my brother rode it with me each way once; I did it with a headwind in persistent rain which never once eased up in the seven hours it took that time; and in August 2000 I was feeling strong and had a beefy tailwind, and rode it virtually non-stop in 4 hours and 42 minutes!
+I have now ridden the route many times in each direction, in all sorts of situations: on a baking summer’s day, and on a glorious autumn afternoon; I’ve set off at nine at night—two weeks before Christmas!—with an exciting new home-built 6-Watt headlamp; my brother has ridden it with me each way twice; I did it with a headwind in persistent rain which never once eased up in the seven hours it took that time; and in August 2000 I was feeling strong and had a beefy tailwind, and rode it virtually non-stop in 4 hours and 42 minutes!

 Make no mistake, the countryside through which the route passes is charming, and the scenery is by turns impressive and intimate.
-Between the city boundaries of Cambridge and Oxford, no traffic-light junctions are encountered at all — just a couple of Puffin crossings in the largest town en route, Ampthill (south of Bedford).
+Between the city boundaries of Cambridge and Oxford, no traffic-light junctions are encountered at all—just three pedestrian crossings (two in Ampthill, one in Sandy).

 One of two Puffin Crossings in Ampthill town centre.
-From the pedestrian crossing at Barton Road / Grantchester Road, Cambridge, all the way to the pedestrian crossing at Marsh Lane / Horseman Close, Oxford, these Puffins in Ampthill are the only traffic signals encountered on my route — and that’s a distance of exactly 80 miles!
+From the pedestrian crossing at Barton Road / Grantchester Road, Cambridge, all the way to the pedestrian crossing at Marsh Lane / Horseman Close, Oxford, these Puffins in Ampthill (and now a Toucan/Pegasus in Sandy, and an actual traffic-control signal beneath the Midland Main Line bridge between Ampthill and Steppingley) are the only traffic signals encountered on my route—and that’s a distance of exactly 80 miles!
 Photo taken on 23 July 2003.

-On two occasions I failed to complete the ride — the first was when the bike’s frame broke, luckily without injuring me, as I approached Ampthill at 9pm on a Sunday night.
-A couple of attempts later I was riding Oxford-bound, and as it came on to rain began at Sandy the rear tyre punctured; some miles later it further suffered a blowout when the sidewall failed.
-I was already drenched and beginning to get cold and, having nothing to prove, I opted to take the train… By spooky coincidence, both failures occurred at almost exactly the same spot — just a couple of hundred yards west of the Flitwick petrol station at the south end of Ampthill, by the railway!
+On two occasions I failed to complete the ride—the first was when the bike’s frame broke, luckily without injuring me, as I approached Ampthill at 9pm on a Sunday night.
+A couple of attempts later I was riding Oxford-bound, and as it came on to rain at Sandy the rear tyre punctured; some miles later it further suffered a blowout when the sidewall failed.
+I was already drenched and beginning to get cold and, having nothing to prove, I opted to take the train… By spooky coincidence, both failures occurred at almost exactly the same spot—just a couple of hundred yards west of the Flitwick petrol station at the south end of Ampthill, by the railway!

 The publication of this route on the Web arose from an email that I received from Myra VanInwegen (see Acknowledgements) back in November 1998.
 She’d seen my (then very new) website which mentioned that I’d cycled between Oxford and Cambridge, and she wanted to know what route I’d taken.
 I thought it’d be amusing to make a typed-out version of the route notes that I’d made; she then suggested alterations to the description, I responded with a new draft, and a working document was born.

 Having grown to like this beautiful route so much, and to know it so well (every hill, each view, how much to brake for certain bends, et cetera), I don’t need to refer to the route-notes to find my way; but I still take a copy with me on which to scribble updates (e.g. signposts removed) and pedantic corrections!
 It took three iterations of this process to get the notes to my satisfaction, with all signpost information correct and intermediate mileages added in, various little bugs removed.
-Even now, there’s something to alter after every ride (my pedantry ensures that there’s a log of such changes), as signposts are replaced, pedestrian crossings added, phoneboxes removed, a clearer way of describing a junction realised, and so forth.
-Quite recently, I surveyed the route by carrying a GPS receiver, leading to several improvements in accuracy of data provided as well as the Gradient Profile shown on the GPS survey & Gradient Profile page.
+I finally published this route on my website on 13 August 2000.
+Even now, there’s something to alter after every ride (my pedantry ensures that there’s a log of such changes), as junctions are remodelled, signposts replaced, pedestrian crossings added, phoneboxes removed, a clearer way of describing a junction realised, and so forth.
+In 2004 I surveyed the route by carrying a GPS receiver, leading to several improvements in accuracy of data provided as well as the Gradient Profile shown on the GPS survey & Gradient Profile page.

 It is with pleasure that I present “my” route for all to share and enjoy.
 The notes are intended to be as simple but as fool-proof as possible.
 They are divided into numbered paragraphs to assist with keeping one’s place when trying to follow them whilst cycling.
 Directions to useful amenities are also shown.
 The Key to route notes, and the route notes themselves for both directions, appear below.
 They are also available as separate PDF and plain-text files, to facilitate printing as may be required.